h82258652/windows-uwp.zh-cn/windows-apps-src/maps-and-location/overlay-tiled-images.md

             MapTileUriRequestedEventArgs args)
         {
             // Get a deferral to do something asynchronously.
-            // Omit this line if you don&#39;t have to do something asynchronously. var deferral = args.Request.GetDeferral();
+            // Omit this line if you don't have to do something asynchronously. var deferral = args.Request.GetDeferral();

             // Get the custom Uri.